kishore2494/personal-site/src/content/articles/exploring-future-agent-action-optimization-synworld.md

 draft: false
 ---

-# Exploring the Future of Agent Action Optimization: A Deep Dive into SynWorld

 ![](https://miro.medium.com/v2/resize:fit:632/1*Xz2L3sVZ5ZdMVdSc8EZQ4g.png)

 **Figure 1**: Our method with exploration to refine action knowledge in Synthesized Scenario. (from base paper)